 The Pros and Cons of EDI Utility Data Feeds

 A few weeks ago, we published an in-depth look at the difference between processing utility bills with OCR software and acquiring utility bill data through Urjanet.
-We received some feedback from readers saying that in addition to using OCR software for a subset of utility providers, their organizations were also engaged in electronic data interchange (EDI), receiving EDI utility data feeds.
+We received some feedback from readers saying that in addition to using OCR software for a subset of utility providers, their organizations were also receiving EDI utility data feeds.
 So what is EDI, and what are its advantages and disadvantages?
 Let’s take a look.

 The standard used for utility billing, EDI 810, has allowed utility providers to implement it rather loosely.
 What this means is that the format in which you receive the bills varies from provider to provider, oftentimes requiring additional resources to manipulate the data, in order to get all of the bills in the same format.
 This lack of standardization can create challenges when a multi-facility organization has many different utility providers, as it can be costly and time-intensive to execute this additional step of re-formatting.

 Because EDI 810 is the standard used for invoicing, it’s typically not a great method of accessing bill data for any purpose other than to pay the bill.
-Additionally, data points that are available from an actual utility bill – like total consumption or peak demand charges – get left out of EDI utility feeds because they aren’t absolutely necessary in the bill payment process.
+Data points that are available from an actual utility bill – like tariff rates or peak demand charges – get left out of EDI utility feeds because they aren’t absolutely necessary in the bill payment process.
 Managers in other departments like sustainability or energy management would find use for those data points, but with EDI, they have to find and pay for another way to get the data they need.

 Not only do EDI utility invoice feeds leave out several data points; they also leave out the original bill image.
 In the event that a particular statement needs to be referenced for accuracy, viewed, emailed, or printed, having the bill image is tremendously helpful.
 Furthermore, as we mentioned, sometimes data points get left off the EDI feed that could be useful for analysis.
 Having a bill image provides every single data point on the bill so that nothing gets left behind.